 The Upsides of Cost-Benefit Analysis

 Cost-benefit analysis has many advantages for organizations.
 It helps make data-driven decisions by measuring the costs and benefits of projects.
-This method allows businesses to assess financial feasibility and potential profitability of proposed initiatives.
+This method allows businesses to assess the proposed initiatives’ financial feasibility and potential profitability.
 It also helps uncover hidden costs, evaluate risks, and allocate resources effectively.

 The Downsides of Cost-Benefit Analysis

 Cost-benefit analysis has limitations.
 It relies on forecasts, which may not accurately predict project outcomes.
-For smaller projects, the process may be unnecessary, wasting time and resources.
+The process may be unnecessary for smaller projects, wasting time and resources.
 It may not be effective in scenarios involving unpredictable factors or intangible human elements, like employee morale or public opinion.
 This type of analysis can lead to biased or inaccurate results when costs or benefits are underestimated or overlooked.

 When to Use Cost-Benefit Analysis